Summer Questions Part 2: Breakthrough seasons, turnarounds and a look at private schools

 2. Which team had the biggest turnaround in 2020-2021?

-Behind 10-6A defensive player of the year Oscar Hernandez, co-utility player of the year Abdul Kanu, goalkeeper of the year Lorenzo Dominguez and first-teamers Johnathan Dominguez, Junior Garcia, Luis Ramirez and Tahir Arreola, North Mesquite finished in a tie for second in the district to punch their ticket to the playoffs and leave last season as a distant memory.
+They were not quite done, as Cleary poured in 18 points, Benn tallied 11 and Jett and Taven Washington and Jett each added 10 to lead the to a 59-54 victory over Prosper Rock Hill to advance in the playoffs for the first time since 2014.

-The Stallions posted a win over North Garland in the bi-district round before dropping a close 2-1 decision to Duncanville in the area finals.
+Though the road came to an end in the area finals against perennial power Lancaster, Heritage had to feel good about how far it had come over the last year.

-3. How did Dallas Christian measure up during the last athletics year?
+3. How did Frisco Legacy Christian measure up during the last athletics year?

-Dallas Christian has historically been among the powerhouses in the ranks of the state’s private schools.
+Since opening its doors in 1998, Frisco Legacy Christian has enjoyed its share of success in athletics.
+Most recently, that includes the boys basketball team winning state two years ago, the track and field team capturing the state title in 2017 and the girls golf team earning three state championships.

-Since 1983, the Chargers have captured 32 team state championships in 10 different sports, including eight in football and eight in baseball, and many more individual titles.
+The Eagles were not able to add any team championships to the trophy case during the last school year, but there still plenty of accomplishments to celebrate.

 Post a comment as